- Sort by Popularity

 - "There is so much authenticity in this material.
 It is a grounded and thoughtful presentation of the life experience of real people."

 By Daniel Fisher, MD, PhDThe question most often asked of Dan is: "How did you recover?"
-This booklet includes Dan's personal experience from seclusion to empowerment, and the healing strategies he found helpful.
+This electronic booklet includes Dan's personal experience from seclusion to empowerment, and the healing strategies he found helpful.
 Learn about the values Dan lives by, the strategies he found helpful in healing his "mental illness", and how to connect and harmonize with others.

 By Hanne Arts Paperback 218 pages